xiachun/wind/README.md

 # wind
 A go wrapper of python addin dll of wind financial terminal.

-This program can only be run on Windows.
+This package can only be used on Windows.
 You must have a valid wind and python addin installed.

 A short test.